michael-milette/moodle-filter_filtercodes/README.md

 * {courseenddate} : Course end date.
 Will display "Open event" if there is no end date.
 * {coursecompletiondate} : Course completion date.
 If not completed, will display "Not completed".
 Will also detect if completion is not enabled.
 * {coursecount} : Total number of courses on this Moodle site (not including Front Page).
+* {course_field_shortname} : Display's custom course field.
+Replace "shortname" with the shortname of a custom course field all in lowercase.
+NOTE: Respects a custom course field's Visible To setting.
 * {mycourses} : Display an unordered list of links to all my enrolled courses.
 * {mycoursesmenu} : A second level list of courses with links for use in custom menus (filtering must be supported by the theme).
 * {categoryid} : If in a course, the ID of the course's parent category, the category ID of a course category page, otherwise 0.